eric-pedersen/stats_tutorials/nonlinear_L50_estimation/L50_estimation_for_smooth_curves.md

     ## [16] 3.013204e-13 5.914159e-13 2.296293e-13 6.967089e-13 3.142159e-13
     ## [21] 2.469956e-16 3.384410e-13 1.117079e-15 3.157200e-13 2.225998e-16

-Note that, as a nonlinear solver, this isn't guaranteed to find an optimimum, and as this function is nonlinear, it's possible to have multiple L50 values!
+Note that, as a nonlinear solver, this isn't guaranteed to find an optimum, and as this function is nonlinear, it's possible to have multiple L50 values!
 This should be pretty rare in actual data, but can happen with sampling issues, or when trying extrapolate predicted L50 values for unobserved covariate combinations.
 Note also that if you give a maximum or minimum value of length outside the range of the data, `gam` will happily give you a linear extrapolation out to whatever length value you give it, and `optimize` will happily try to find L50 values out there.
 I would be very careful on relying on any L50 predictions outside the range of your data.
 Note that this can be a problem with the linear estimate of L50 too...

 The nice thing about this approach is that it also allows us to come up with estimates of uncertainty in the L50 point as well.
 This is a bit more complicated, but it boils down to: